kawaii5/izbicki.me/blog/religion/2014-08-10-ancient-hebrew-torah-scrolls.md

 ---
+title: Scribal traditions of "ancient" Hebrew scrolls
-title: My collection of "ancient" Hebrew scrolls
+title-old: My collection of "ancient" Hebrew scrolls
 ---

 In 2006, I saw the [dead sea scrolls](https://en.wikipedia.org/wiki/Dead_Sea_scrolls) in San Diego.
 The experience changed my life.
 I realized I knew nothing about ancient Judea, and decided to immerse myself in it.
-I studied biblical Hebrew and began a collection of Hebrew scrolls:
+I studied biblical Hebrew and began a collection of Hebrew scrolls.

 <!--![a pile of *Torah* scrolls](/img/scroll/scrollpile.jpg)-->
 ![a pile of *Torah* scrolls](/img/scroll/scrolls-pile2.jpg)